 How Can You Access a SDP-protected Server?

-1. Confirm your identity: First, the system needs to know it’s really you.
+1. Confirm your identity: First, the system needs to know that it’s really you.
+How?
 It does this through something like your single sign-on (SSO) or identity provider.
-You’ll likely need to provide your login details, like your username and password.
-Sometimes, it might even ask for a unique hardware token for added security.
+You’ll likely need to sign in or provide your login details (like your username and password).
+Sometimes.
+It might even ask for a unique hardware token for added security.

-2. Verify your device: The system also looks at your device to ensure it’s safe to connect.
+2. Verify your device: The system also looks at your device to see if it is safe to connect or not.
 It checks if your apps are up to date and scans for viruses or malware.
 You also won’t be able to connect if your device is on the system’s block list.

 3. Get permission: Before you can join the network, the system checks with the SDP controller.
 Once it gives a go-ahead, your device info goes to a gatekeeper called the SDP gateway.
 This gatekeeper has the authority to grant or refuse your access.